huynguy-db/arcion-docs/content/docs/source-setup/Oracle/setup-guide/oracle-pluggable-database.md

 For [realtime mode]({{< ref "docs/running-replicant#replicant-realtime-mode" >}}), follow these steps.

 ### 1. Set up connection configuration
 For realtime replication, you need to connect to the [multitenant container database (CDB)](https://docs.oracle.com/database/121/CNCPT/glossary.htm#GUID-135FF536-DE9B-40CF-9F42-C246762BD77F).
-Using the `pdb-connection` field, you also need to pass the PDB connetion details.
+Using the `pdb-connection` field, you also need to pass the PDB connection details.

 The following is the configuration structure: